 - Server URL or Endpoint:

-http://ces.us.rep.googleapis.com/mcp - Transport: HTTP
+https://ces.googleapis.com/mcp - Transport: HTTP

 - Authentication details: your Google Cloud credentials, your OAuth Client ID and secret, or an agent identity and credentials.
 Which authentication details you choose depend on how you want to authenticate.
 For more information, see Authenticate to MCP servers.

-For host-specific guidance, see the following:
+For host-specific guidance about setting up and connecting to MCP server, see the following:

 Optional security and safety configurations